Nicolai-Swanepoel/Nicolai-Swanepoel-Portfolio/README.md

 # Nicolai-Swanepoel-Portfolio

-This is my portfolio which is  a collection of all my projects.
+This is my portfolio.
+A collection of all my projects.